 The Pan American Games are the second largest multi-sport event in the world.
-The Games bring together athletes representing 41 countries from north and south America, in 36 sports.
-The Parapan American games which follows the games will have a record number of athletes representing 31 countries in 17 sports.
+The Games bring together athletes representing 41 countries from North and South America, in 39 sports.
+The Parapan American games which followed, had 1,890 athletes representing 33 countries in 17 sports.

 In July 2019, Lima hosted these games in 37 competition venues, making it the first time Peru hosted an event of this scale.
 The Games presented a huge opportunity to accelerate the city and change attitudes for the future, through the transformation of its sports infrastructure and governance structures.